ME/MET Capstone Design Project Sponsorship

-- Then near the end of the first academic semester, the students prepare material for a “Critical Design Review.”
+- Near the end of the first academic semester, the students prepare material for a “Critical

-This is a round table discussion including an informal presentation of project details
+Design Review.”
+This is a round table discussion including an informal presentation

-such as predicted performance, design & configuration of detail parts and component
+of project details such as predicted performance, design & configuration of detail

-to attend this event, or make arrangements for a separate session with students to
+Sponsors should plan to attend this event, or make arrangements for a separate session

 - Near the end of the second academic term, students will present their prototype or project result at our Engineering Design Fair, a campus-wide event open to the public.
 This day-long open house includes poster sessions, light refreshments, and an air of excitement and pride.
 Poster images may be displayed on the course website.